 Electrical hazards are common on construction sites.
 To avoid electrical shocks, it is essential to follow all safety procedures when working with electrical equipment.
 Only qualified personnel should work with electrical wiring and outlets.

 9. Machine Safety

-Construction sites often have a variety of machines in use, such as cranes, forklifts, and excavation equipment.
+Construction sites often have a variety of machines in use, such as cranes, industrial mixers, forklifts, and excavation equipment.
+One area of concern is the use of machines where flammable materials are near electrical or heat sources as with the use of electric industrial mixers, which pose the danger of an explosion.
+The use of explosion-proof mixers is a good step towards enhancing safety.
 It is essential to follow all safety procedures when operating these machines.
 Only qualified personnel should operate heavy machinery.

 10. Fall Prevention